duniter/duniter-python-api/README.md

 ```

 ## Packaging and deploy
-### PyPi
+### PyPI
 Change and commit and tag the new version number (semantic version number)
 ```bash
 ./release.sh 0.42.3
 ```

-Build the PyPi package in the `dist` folder
+Build the PyPI package in the `dist` folder
 ```bash
 make build
 ```

-Deploy the package to PyPi test repository (prefix the command with a space in order for the shell not to save in its history system the command containing the password)
+Deploy the package to PyPI test repository (prefix the command with a space for the shell to not save it in its history system, since the command contains credentials)
 ```bash
 [SPACE]make deploy_test PYPI_TEST_LOGIN=xxxx PYPI_TEST_PASSWORD=xxxx
 ```

-Install the package from PyPi test repository
+Install the package from PyPI test repository
 ```bash
 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.python.org/simple/ duniterpy
 ```

-Deploy the package on the PyPi repository (prefix the command with a space in order for the shell not to save in its history system the command containing the password)
+Deploy the package on the PyPI repository (prefix the command with a space for the shell to not save it in its history system, since the command contains credentials)
 ```bash
 [SPACE]make deploy PYPI_LOGIN=xxxx PYPI_PASSWORD=xxxx
 ```